About This Application Note

 When selecting the Profile Peak real time profiling option, the Peak Profile Window will pop up:

-As discussed above, the ‘Sampling Period’ and ‘Length of Test’ fields must be entered in order to run the peak profiling.
-The time unit for both fields are seconds, and the default values are 0.5s sampling period and 120s length of test.
-When ready to start the peak profiling, simply click the Start button.
+As discussed above, the ‘Sampling Period’ and ‘Test Length’ fields must be entered in order to run the peak profiling.
+The time unit for both fields are seconds, and the default values are 0.5s sampling period and 10s test length.
+When ready to start the peak profiling, simply click the ‘Start’ button.

 The Peak Profile window will update in real time as the profiling is executed.
-You can click the Stop button at any time during the profiling if needed, otherwise the peak profiling will complete at the end of the specified length of test.
+You can click the Stop button at any time during the profiling, otherwise the peak profiling will complete at the end of the specified length of test:

-The ‘Peak Cycles’ graph at the top of the peak profiling window displays peak and average CPU usage percentages of whatever hardware target Audio Weaver is connected to.
-The x-axis is time in samples and the y-axis is CPU percentage:
+The ‘Peak vs Average Cycles’ graph at the top of the Peak Profiling pop-up window displays peak and average CPU usage percentages of the processor Audio Weaver is running on.
+If the running .awd has a multi-instance architecture or contains multi-threading, multiple profiling measurements for each Audio Weaver instance and thread will also display.
+The x-axis is time in seconds and the y-axis is CPU percentage:

-To Manual Profile an .awd layout, navigate to ‘Tools > Manual Profile Layout’ in the Audio Weaver Designer toolbar while in Design Mode:
+To Manual Profile an .awd layout, navigate to ‘Tools > Profile Running Layout > Manual Profile Layout’ in the Audio Weaver Designer toolbar while in Tuning Mode:

-In the Manual Profile Settings, you can set the number of audio frames/blocks of audio to process and an audio file to be used as input audio data.
-Manual Profiling also supports .csv exports of the profiling data:
+At the bottom of the Non-RT MHz and Memory Profiling pop-up window, set the Number of audio frames (blocks) to process and an audio file to be used as input audio data:

 Exporting Profiling Data to CSV

-Both the Real Time and Manual Profiling utilities Audio Weaver allow you to export the profiling data to a comma separated value (.csv) file.
+All the Audio Weaver profiling utilities allow you to export the profiling data to a comma separated value (.csv) file.
 All three of the profiling windows (Profile Block by Block, Profile Peak, and Manual Profile Layout) have an ‘Export to File’ Button:

-Once clicked, you will be prompted to choose a file name and path for the profiling data export.
-Once exported and saved, you can open the .csv file in Microsoft Excel or equivalent.
+Once exported and saved, users can open the .csv file in Microsoft Excel or equivalent.

-The Profile Block by Block and Manual Profile Layout .csv files are structured identically to the pop-up window in Audio Weaver:
+The exported block by block and manual profiling .csv files are structured identically to their pop-up windows in Audio Weaver:

-The Profile Peak .csv file is structured as follows, where the Peak and Average Cycle values are indexed by time in seconds:
+The Profile Peak .csv file is structured as followed, where the Peak and Average Cycle CPU% profile values are indexed by the specified time period in seconds:

 Below are some diagrams that further illustrate the real time profiling function in Audio Weaver.